 CO.
-Course Objectives No CO -1 Describe the structure of atoms and chemical bonds.
+No The learners will be able to CO -1 Describe the structure of atoms and chemical bonds.
 CO -2 Explain the primary role of carbohydrates in the body and their properties and functions.
 CO -3 Compare the key differences between Acidosis and alkalosis.
 CO -4 Evaluate the structures, functions and properties of proteins.
 CO -5 Develop the structure and the key biological functions of lipids.